What Are My Negative Emotions Telling Me?

 And guilt?
 Man, that’s your moral compass screaming at you.
 It’s telling you that you’ve strayed from your path.
 Don’t ignore it – use it to course-correct and align your actions with who you really want to be.

-These feelings aren’t your enemies.
+These negative emotions aren’t your enemies.
 They’re messengers delivering critical intel about your life.
 Start treating them like valuable team members instead of unwanted guests.
-When you learn to decode what they’re saying, you’ll unlock a level of self-awareness and personal power you never knew you had.
+When you learn to decode what your negative emotions are saying, you’ll unlock a level of self-awareness and personal power you never knew you had.

-So next time these feelings show up, don’t push them away.
+So next time these negative emotions show up, don’t push them away.
 Lean in, listen up, and get ready to level up your life.
-Because once you master this shit, you’ll be unstoppable
+Because once you master your negative emotions, you’ll be unstoppable

 Listening to Your Emotional Cues